chocolatey/docs/input/en-us/c4b-environments/azure/rdp.md

 ---
 Order: 28
-xref: qdeazurerdp
+xref: c4b-azure-rdp
 Title: RDP Access
-Description: A guide to accessing RDP in the Chocolatey for Business QDE Azure Environment
+Description: A guide to accessing RDP in the Chocolatey for Business Azure Environment
+RedirectFrom: en-us/quick-deployment/azure/rdp
 ---

 ## Summary

-After deploying a Chocolatey for Business QDE Azure Environment, you may wish to link the machine to an existing Active Directory domain or install monitoring software.
+After deploying a Chocolatey for Business Azure Environment, you may wish to link the machine to an existing Active Directory domain or install monitoring software.
 This page will show you how to gain access to the primary VM within the environment via Remote Desktop Protocol (RDP).

-We will assume you know [how to retrieve passwords from your environment](xref:qdeazure#accessing-services).
+We will assume you know [how to retrieve passwords from your environment](xref:c4b-azure#accessing-services).
 In order to connect, you need the VM username and password (stored in the deployed Azure Key Vault).

 ## Azure Portal